-Some students appear to be discontinuing the formal education system after completing Grade X due to reasons such as engaging in family work, taking up a job, or repeating the grade.
-While half of the schools offer career guidance in higher grades, schools must make efforts to conduct career counselling workshops and make sure that it is accessible to everyone.
-This will help students to make future decisions wisely and reduce early discontinuation from schools.
+Some students appear to be discontinuing the formal education system after completing Grade X due to reasons such as taking up a job, engaging in family work, or repeating the grade.
+While many schools offer career guidance in higher grades, schools must make efforts in conducting career counselling workshops and make it accessible to all to reduce early withdrawal from schooling.